jospueyo/singularity-guide/examples/1-example-postgis-container.md

 $ sudo singularity build --sandbox pgcontainer docker://postgis/postgis
 ```
 "pgcontainer" was the name chosen in this case, but it can be any name.
-This command creates the folder "pgcontainer", which is the sandbox itself.
+This command creates a folder called "pgcontainer".

 ## Step 2: enter the sandbox container using --writable mode
 ```